Indiana CURE

 Compassionate Release

-During the 2023 and 2024 legislative sessions, Indiana CURE worked with Indiana Voices and REFORM Alliance of Indiana to pass a Compassionate release bill that would allow a pathway for early release of terminally ill and gravely infirmed inmates so that they could live out the remainder of their lives in dignity.
+During the 2023, 2024, and 2026 legislative sessions, Indiana CURE worked with Indiana Voices and REFORM Alliance of Indiana to pass a Compassionate release bill that would allow a pathway for early release of terminally ill and gravely infirmed inmates so that they could live out the remainder of their lives in dignity.

 Another such bill emerged this year but also failed to receive a hearing by the committee to which it was assigned.
 Unfortunately for those three consecutive years lawmakers refused to seriously consider this type of measure.